 "If we’re eating something, or drinking something, there’s always someone tapping on our shoulders..."

 Blumenthal longs for less complication.
-A new television special, airing over the festive period, will see the chef attempt to recreate the pioneering 2001 tasting menu from his award-winning Bray-based super-pub, The Fat Duck.
+His first television special in years aired over the 2019 festive period, and saw the chef attempt to recreate the pioneering 2001 tasting menu from his award-winning Bray-based super-pub, The Fat Duck.
 Teaming up with food critic Giles Coren on the project, it was a chance to step back into simpler times — and an experience, Blumenthal reveals, that he relished.

 “Back then, I didn’t have a mobile phone,” he laughs.
 “I didn’t even have an internet connection.
 And my lab — let’s call it my lab — was a garden shed in the back garden.
 I discovered that, when you create something new, or even just get handed something new, you get to discover it for yourself.
 That’s a new level of awareness; the chance to experience something new in a different way.”